 Take a breath of fresh air

 Houseplants are your friend in a healthy home.
 Get a snake plant or two and put them in your bedroom.
 They look beautiful and are your new secret weapon for amazing air quality.
 According to the NASA clean air study they filter out benzene, formaldehyde, trichloroethylene, xylene and toluene.
 The snake plant also converts Carbon Dioxide into Oxygen at night, making it the perfect bedroom plant.
+For more info here’s an entire list of great indoor plants and their quality’s.

 (The snake plant can be toxic to dogs and cats though if eaten, so keep it up and away from pets.)